Induction Hobs – What is an induction hob and how does it work? Everything you need to know about the next generation of cooking

 Yes.
 Stainless steel pans make great induction hob cookware.

-Can you use Le Creuset on induction?
+Can you use Le Creuset on induction hobs?

 Yes.
 All the Le Creuset cookware can be used on an induction hob aside of the stoneware range which is not magnetic as advised in the product section of Le Creuset FAQ.